SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/built_in_rules_do_not_edit_manually.md

 **Impair Defenses**

-??? abstract "AWS CloudTrail Important Change"

-    Detects disabling, deleting and updating of a Trail source which could be done by some attackers trying to masquerade their activity.

-    - **Effort:** advanced

-??? abstract "AWS Config Disable Channel/Recorder"
+??? abstract "AWS CloudTrail Config Disable Channel/Recorder"

     Detects AWS Config Service disabling channel or recorder

     - **Effort:** elementary

-??? abstract "AWS Disable MFA"
+??? abstract "AWS CloudTrail Disable MFA"

     Detects a user disabling the multi factor authentication mechanism for its account.
 It could be a sign of malicious activity.

     - **Effort:** intermediate

-??? abstract "AWS EC2 Security Group Modified"
+??? abstract "AWS CloudTrail EC2 Security Group Modified"

     Detects when an AWS EC2 security group has been modified

     - **Effort:** master

-??? abstract "AWS EventBridge Rule Disabled Or Deleted"
+??? abstract "AWS CloudTrail EventBridge Rule Disabled Or Deleted"

     Detects when an attacker is trying to evade defenses by deleting or disabling EventBridge rules

     - **Effort:** master

-??? abstract "AWS GuardDuty Detector Deleted"
+??? abstract "AWS CloudTrail GuardDuty Detector Deleted"

     Detects when an attacker is trying to evade defenses by deleting a GuardDuty detector

     - **Effort:** elementary

-??? abstract "AWS GuardDuty Detector Suspended"
+??? abstract "AWS CloudTrail GuardDuty Detector Suspended"

     Detects the suspension of the GuardDuty service

     - **Effort:** elementary

-??? abstract "AWS GuardDuty Disruption"
+??? abstract "AWS CloudTrail GuardDuty Disruption"

     Detects updates of the GuardDuty list of trusted IPs, perhaps to disable security alerts against malicious IPs

     - **Effort:** intermediate

+??? abstract "AWS CloudTrail Important Change"

+    Detects disabling, deleting and updating of a Trail source which could be done by some attackers trying to masquerade their activity.

+    - **Effort:** advanced

-??? abstract "AWS Remove Flow logs"
+??? abstract "AWS CloudTrail Remove Flow logs"

     Detects when an attacker is removing Flow Logs to cover their tracks